physshen/academic_pages/content/home/experience.md

     date_start: '2021-01-01'
     date_end: ''
     description: |2-
-        *	Grew and optimized single crystal oxide thin films on substrates with pulsed-laser deposition
+        *	Grew and optimized single crystal oxide thin films on $SrTiO_{3}$ (111) substrates layer-by-layer with pulsed-laser deposition.
-        * Studied the transport and magnetic properties of the heterointerface at low temperatures
+        * Measured the transport and magnetic properties of the heterointerface at low temperatures
-        * Helped to identify the Bose metallic state with a wide range of temperature-independent resistance associated with vanishing Hall resistance
+        * Helped to identify the Bose metallic state with a wide range of temperature-independent resistance associated with vanishing Hall resistance.
-        * Currently working in search for ferromagnetic insulator in double perovskite thin films and possible superconducting phase via voltage gating
+        * Co-authored paper: Two-dimensional superconductivity at heterostructure of Mott insulating titanium sesquioxide and polar semiconductor now under review in Nature.

   - title: Time-reversal and rotational symmetry breaking in superconductors
     company: Supervised by Prof. Wei Li